renatoathaydes/spock-reports/README.md

 A link to the CSS resources with the above names will be added to the HTML file instead of inlining the CSS.

-### System properties overrides

-The following configuration options can also be overridden by system properties.
-These system properties must be set prior to Spock being initialized (which starts this extension).
-So you must ensure to set these properties as either JVM arguments or in your own bootstrapping function that in guaranteed to execute before Spock is initialized.
-When set *before Spock is initialied*, these system properties will take precedence over values read from config files.
-If Spock is initialized before these properties are set then they will have no effect.

-`com.athaydes.spockframework.report.IReportCreator`: Set the report creator class to use.
-`com.athaydes.spockframework.report.outputDir`: Set the output directory of the generated reports; relative paths are relative to the working directory.
-`com.athaydes.spockframework.report.hideEmptyBlocks`: true|false; should blocks with empty text be printed out in report?
-`com.athaydes.spockframework.report.showCodeBlocks`: true|false; show the source code for each block?

-Default values are inherited from those described above.

 ## Using template reports

 If you don't like the looks of the HTML report or want your reports in a different text format, you can use the